Multi-Domain Supervised Contrastive Learning for UAV Radio-Frequency Open-Set Recognition

 where $|\cdot|{}$ indicates the modulus of a complex number.
-The UAVs at different locations make the UAV signal power close to the RF receiver much larger than that of the remote UAVs.
+The placement of the UAVs at different locations makes the UAV signal power close to the RF receiver much larger than that of the remote UAVs.
 Thus, for the fairness of model training, we normalize each time-frequency information of the signal power spectrum to

 where $\min(\mathrm{dB}[\boldsymbol{X}(n,q)])$ and $\max(\mathrm{dB}[\boldsymbol{X}(n,q)])$ represent the minimum value and the maximum value of all elements in matrix $\mathrm{dB}[\boldsymbol{X}(n,q)]$, respectively.